 Ads Manager is the command center for Facebook Ads.
 You can use the tool to view, change, and analyze all components of your Facebook advertising.

 The tool has other cool features that let you customize your ad strategy, but I won’t overwhelm you with that upfront.
 It’s more important right now to understand precisely where Facebook Ads Manager sits in the big picture of your Facebook ad game.

 This image will ground you in the Facebook Ads Hierarchy:

-In my experience, people often want to jump straight to creating ads (the little orange guys on the bottom), which is a mistake.
+In my experience, people often want to jump straight to creating ads (the little orange dots on the bottom), which is a mistake.
 Facebook Ads Manager acts as an umbrella for your ad account.
 The organization you observe above makes it possible for you to create impactful ads that have a measurable purpose beyond the image and line of text people will see on their feed.

-Now, enough of what Facebook Ads Manager is; let’s move on to how you get there and how you get going.
+Now, enough of what Facebook Ads Manager is, let’s move on to how you get there and how you get going.

-How to get to Facebook Ads Manager
+How to Get to Facebook Ads Manager?

 First things first, here’s a direct link to Facebook Ads Manager.